 EvensongThe service of Choral Evensong is a uniquely Anglican take on the ancient service of Vespers, or 'Evening Prayer'; and the term 'Evensong' itself even appeared in Cranmer's 1549 Book of Common Prayer.
 It is an entirely choral-led service often performed weekly in Cathedrals and larger churches throughout England and the United States.
 In it's most basic form, a typical Evensong will always include the opening 'Versicle and Responses', the 'Magnificat' (Song of Mary) and the 'Nunc Dimittis' (Song of Simeon).
-We offer the service of Evensong at Aquia Episcopal Church during the program year on the second Sunday of each month at 4:00 PM.
 We also use Evensong as an opportunity to invite experienced choral singers from the larger community to join us for this unique service.
 Interested singers or music directors should contact our Director of Music.

 Advent Carol Service